platonai/PulsarRPA/docs/get-started/16console.md

 - A mini-program based on self-supervised machine learning that automatically learns and outputs all collection rules.
 - A set of data collection examples from top-tier sites.

-**Exotic can learn from websites, automatically generate all extraction rules, treat the Web as a database for querying, and deliver scalable Web data in a complete and precise manner:**
+**PulsarRPAPro can learn from websites, automatically generate all extraction rules, treat the Web as a database for querying, and deliver scalable Web data in a complete and precise manner:**

 1. Step 1: Use advanced artificial intelligence to automatically extract each field from web pages and generate extraction SQL.
 2. Step 2: Test SQL and improve them as necessary to match front-end business requirements.
 3. Step 3: Create scheduling rules in the Web console to continuously run SQL and download all Web data, thus driving your business forward.

-## Running Exotic Server and Opening the Console
+## Running PulsarRPAPro Server and Opening the Console

-You can choose to directly download the executable jar package or build Exotic from the source code.
+You can choose to directly download the executable jar package or build PulsarRPAPro from source code.

 Download the latest executable jar package: